Fabieii/Fabieii/README.md

 - 👋 Hi, I’m @Fabieii
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning kys
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 NO nonono
 - 📫 How to reach me ... do not no no no no no no no no no no no no no no no no non o
 - 😄 Pronouns: they